locationtech/geomesa/docs/user/installation_and_configuration.rst

     Using GEOMESA_HOME = /path/to/geomesa-accumulo-dist_2.11-$VERSION
     Usage: geomesa [command] [command options]
       Commands:
+        add-attribute-index    Run a Hadoop map reduce job to add an index for attributes add-index              Add or update indices for an existing GeoMesa feature type config-table           Perform table configuration operations
-        create           Create a feature definition in a GeoMesa catalog deletecatalog    Delete a GeoMesa catalog completely (and all features in it) deleteraster     Delete a GeoMesa Raster Table
+        create-schema          Create a GeoMesa feature type
+        delete-catalog         Delete a GeoMesa catalog completely (and all features in it) delete-features        Delete features from a table in GeoMesa.
+Does not delete any tables or schema information. delete-raster          Delete a GeoMesa Raster table
-        describe         Describe the attributes of a given feature in GeoMesa env              Examine the current GeoMesa environment
+        env                    Examine the current GeoMesa environment
-        explain          Explain how a GeoMesa query will be executed export           Export a GeoMesa feature
-        getsft           Get the SimpleFeatureType of a feature help             Show help
+        explain                Explain how a GeoMesa query will be executed export                 Export features from a GeoMesa data store export-bin             Export features from a GeoMesa data store in a binary format. gen-avro-schema        Generate an Avro schema from a SimpleFeatureType get-names              List GeoMesa feature types for a given catalog get-schema             Describe the attributes of a given GeoMesa feature type get-sft-config         Get the SimpleFeatureType of a feature help                   Show help
-        ingest           Ingest a file of various formats into GeoMesa ingestraster     Ingest a raster file or raster files in a directory into GeoMesa keywords         Add/remove keywords on an existing schema list             List GeoMesa features for a given catalog queryrasterstats Export queries and statistics about the last X number of queries to a CSV file. removeschema     Remove a schema and associated features from a GeoMesa catalog stats-analyze    Analyze statistics on a GeoMesa feature type stats-bounds     View bounds on attributes in a GeoMesa schema stats-count      View feature counts in a GeoMesa schema stats-enumerate  Enumerate attribute values in a GeoMesa feature type stats-histogram  View statistics on a GeoMesa feature type tableconf        Perform table configuration operations
+        ingest                 Ingest/convert various file formats into GeoMesa ingest-raster          Ingest raster files into GeoMesa
+        keywords               Add/Remove/List keywords on an existing schema query-raster-stats     Export queries and statistics about the last X number of queries to a CSV file. remove-schema          Remove a schema and associated features from a GeoMesa catalog stats-analyze          Analyze statistics on a GeoMesa feature type stats-bounds           View or calculate bounds on attributes in a GeoMesa feature type stats-count            Estimate or calculate feature counts in a GeoMesa feature type stats-histogram        View or calculate counts of attribute in a GeoMesa feature type, grouped by sorted values stats-top-k            Enumerate the most frequent values in a GeoMesa feature type version                Display the installed GeoMesa version
-        version          GeoMesa Version

 .. note::